 When buying CBD oil or other CBD products for your dog, look for products that have been third-party tested as the best CBD extracts undergo lab testing for potency or strength.

 Another sign of quality is “full-spectrum” CBD.
 Full-spectrum CBD oil for dogs (or humans) is an extract that contains all compounds found naturally occurring in the cannabis plant, including terpenes, essential oils, and other cannabinoids.

 Organically sourced CBD is another great quality indicator, as organic hemp is grown without pesticides.

 As with any supplement or medicine, how much of the substance you take is just as important as the substance itself.
 “The general recommendation is that people should not be giving any medicine or supplements to their pets without some sort of medical guidance,” said Dr. Richter.

 The amount of CBD that will help your dog will vary.
-It won’t necessarily take high doses of CBD oil for dogs to start feeling better, so start slowly.
-When it comes to dosage, your pet’s diagnosis, their size, age, and other medical conditions all play a role.
+It won’t take high doses of CBD oil for dogs to start feeling better, so start slowly.
+For dosage, your pet’s diagnosis, size, age, and other medical conditions all play a role.

 Because it’s a little tricky, Richter advises that people should first speak with their veterinarian.

 Can dogs get high just like humans do?
 Yes.
 Is it a good idea?
 No.

 Medical marijuana for dogs in the form of CBD oil or other products is one thing.
 Accidental ingestion of marijuana is a whole different situation.
 With more states legalizing medical and recreational pot, pets are becoming increasingly exposed to this risk.
 Marijuana is much more toxic to dogs than to humans, so though few deaths have been reported, the threat is real.
 Can dogs get high just like humans do?
 Yes.
 Is it a good idea?
 No.